.243 Win vs .270 Win – Cartridge Comparison

 We may earn a commission when you purchase through the links on our site.
 Find out more here.

-When comparing the .243 vs .270 Winchesters, we are looking at two well-known and popular rounds that overlap in their shooting applications.
+When comparing the .243 and .270 Winchesters, we’re looking at two popular and widely-used cartridges that share some shooting applications.

 (left) .243 Winchester and (right) .270 Winchester.
 So begins the battle of the .243 Vs .270